 Environmental Working Group Score: varies depending on product, ranging from 1-3.
 View the results on the EWG.

-This is a new-to-me sunscreen brand, and probably the one I’ll be using this summer due to the higher SPF (50).
 The company sells squeeze tubes, sticks, and metal tin options.
-Their sunscreen butter is labeled “very water resistant” and “reef friendly.”
+Their sunscreen butter, which is my favorite in the line, is labeled “very water resistant” and “reef friendly.”
 All Good also makes tinted lip balm with SPF 15.
 I’m planning to try the lip tint this summer.
 The sunscreen options range from SPF 18-50.

 Environmental Working Group Score: 1 (all sunscreen products)